MappiPlays/click-it/README.md

 # click-it
-A clicker game for the Clicker Jam Spring 2023 on itch,io
+A clicker game for the Clicker Jam Spring 2023 on itch.io